 “Crediting Period” means the pre-determined period for which an offset project will remain eligible to be issued ARB offset credits or registry offset credits for verified GHG emission reductions or GHG removal enhancements.

+“Crude Oil Extraction” means the process of drilling into underground reservoirs to retrieve unrefined petroleum, often utilizing thermal or non-thermal enhanced oil recovery methods.

 “Data Year” means the calendar year in which emissions occurred.

 “Deforestation” means direct human-induced conversion of forested land to non-forested land.

-“Dehydrated chili pepper” means chili pepper that has been dehydrated to no more than 12 percent water by volume in order to extend the shelf life and to concentrate the flavor.
+“Dehydrated chili pepper” means chili pepper that has been dehydrated to no more than 12 percent water by mass in order to extend the shelf life and to concentrate the flavor.
 Chili peppers are the fruit of plants from the genus Capsicum, and are members of the nightshade family Solanaceae.

-“Dehydrated garlic” means garlic that has been dehydrated to no more than 6.8 percent water by volume in order to extend the shelf life and to concentrate the flavor.
+“Dehydrated garlic” means garlic that has been dehydrated to no more than 6.8 percent water by mass in order to extend the shelf life and to concentrate the flavor.
 Garlic is an onion-like plant (Allium sativum) having a bulb that breaks up into separable cloves with a strong distinctive odor and flavor.

-“Dehydrated onion” means onion that has been dehydrated to no more than 5.5 percent water by volume in order to extend the shelf life and to concentrate the flavor.
+“Dehydrated onion” means onion that has been dehydrated to no more than 5.5 percent water by mass in order to extend the shelf life and to concentrate the flavor.
 Onion (Allium cepa) is a plant that has a fan of hollow, bluish-green leaves and the bulb at the base of the plant begins to swell when a certain day-length is reached.

-“Dehydrated parsley” means parsley that has been dehydrated to no more than 5 percent water by volume in order to extend the shelf life and to concentrate the flavor.
+“Dehydrated parsley” means parsley that has been dehydrated to no more than 5 percent water by mass in order to extend the shelf life and to concentrate the flavor.
 Parsley (Petroselinum crispum) is a species of Petroselinum in the family Apiaceae.

-“Dehydrated spinach” means spinach that has been dehydrated to no more than 7 percent water by volume in order to extend the shelf life and to concentrate the flavor.
+“Dehydrated spinach” means spinach that has been dehydrated to no more than 7 percent water by mass in order to extend the shelf life and to concentrate the flavor.
 Spinach (Spinacia oleracea) is an edible flowering plant in the family of Amaranthaceae.

 “Delivered Electricity” means electricity that was distributed from a PSE and received by a PSE or electricity that was generated, transmitted, and consumed.